TsinghuaDatabaseGroup/DB-GPT/anomaly_trigger/scripts_using_standard_benchmark/join-order-benchmark-master/README.md

   imdbpy2sql.py -d PATH_TO_GZ_FILES -u postgres://username:password@hostname/imdbload
   ```

-Now you should have a openGauss database named `imdbload` with the
+Now you should have a yyyyy database named `imdbload` with the
 imdb data.
 Note that this database has some secondary indexes (but not
 on all foreign key attributes).
 You can export all tables to CSV: